drcarademono/world-of-daggerfall/README.md

 ## Tools
 - **Prefab Editor**, by UncannyValley and KABoissonneault: an easy-to-use tool in Unity Editor for building individual locations.
-- **GIS Construction Kit**, by carademono: a project for QGIS that allows for the individual or mass placement of locations in the Daggerfall game world.
+- **GIS Construction Kit**, by carademono: a project for QGIS that allows for individual or mass placement of locations in the Daggerfall game world.

 ## Lead Developers
 - KABoissonneault